chris234567/Dell-Night-Light/README.md

 Dell Night Light is a tool with wich one can schedule brightness and color temperature changes of ones Dell display.
 It supports lining up the schedule with your local sun set and rise time.

+## Usage

+Checkout repository.
+Open command line in /src folder and call Main.ps1 Then input the path to the DellDisplayManager executable on your machine.

+Hier GIF einfuegn??

 <br>

 ## 1. Requirements analysis